 IOD-PLM is expected to be useful for flash arrays or clusters where the host or applications can redirect I/Os to devices in the deterministic mode, whenever possible.
 Let's take the read operation on a RAID-5 flash array as an example.
 Here, an "unpredictable I/O" destined to a busy device can be reconstructed using the parity and the rest of the data blocks in the same stripe.
 The reconstruction is done by the "array's host" (e.g., software/hardware array controller).
-Suppose a stripe consists of 3 data chunks (B_0, B_1, B_2) and 1 parity chunk (P), if reading B_0 is unpredictable because device #0 is busy, B_0 can be reconstructed by reading the parity and other chunks within the stripe $(B_0=B_1\oplus B_2\oplus P)$, with the hope that other devices (#1 to #3) are in the deterministic state.
-This proactive reconstruction scheme is often referred to as "degraded reads" [9, 19-22], a popular concept used when parity computation is much faster than waiting.
+Suppose a stripe consists of 3 data chunks (B_0 , B_1 , B_2) and 1 parity chunk (P), if reading B_0 is unpredictable because device #0 is busy, B_0 can be reconstructed by reading the parity and other chunks within the stripe ($B_0=B_1\oplus B_2\oplus P$), with the hope that other devices (#1 to #3) are in the deterministic state.
+This proactive reconstruction scheme is often referred to as "degraded reads" [10, 20-23], a popular concept used when parity computation is much faster than waiting.

-While degraded-reads seem to be straightforward and a natural fit for IOD-PLM, we discovered a number of short-comings (detailed later) during our journey to exploit the interface for an always-deterministic flash array design.
-To this end, we introduce IODA1, an I/O deterministic flash array built on top of small but powerful extensions to the IOD-PLM interface.
+While degraded-reads seem to be straightforward and a natural fit for IOD-PLM, we discovered a number of shortcomings (detailed later) during our journey to exploit the interface for an always-deterministic flash array design.